-At Round Diamond School, we have a team of Governors who work closely with the Head Teacher and the school leadership team in order to continue to drive excellence in the achievements of our children, ensuring they all fulfil their potential.
-Through positive challenge, bringing our outside experiences in, and supporting the strategy of the school we look to help all the children at Round Diamond be responsible, determined and successful
+At Round Diamond School, we have a team of local governors who work closely with the Executive Head Teacher, school leadership team and staff in order to continue to drive excellence in the achievements of our children, ensuring they all fulfil their potential.
+Through positive challenge, bringing our outside experiences in, and supporting the strategy of the school we look to help all the children at Round Diamond to be responsible, determined and successful.

-We have a Link Governors scheme where Governors are linked to all subjects taught within the school which allows close partnership with Governors and teaching staff as they demonstrate their skills, aims and ambitions of these subjects to us.
-With regular meetings, aligned to our Faculties, the impact of a link Governor is an in depth understanding of a subject, the reporting of it and plans for ongoing improvement.
+Some of the governors are linked to the faculties taught within the school, which allows close partnership with Governors and teaching staff as they demonstrate their skills, aims and ambitions of these subjects to us.
+With regular meetings, aligned to the faculties, the impact of a Link Governor is an in depth understanding of a subject, the reporting of it and plans for ongoing improvement.
 There is also a designated safeguarding governor

-The visits are then documented on a Governor Monitoring Form which details the visit, allowing Governors to inform fellow Governors on what they have learned during the visit, express what they have observed working well, whether anything needs clarification and any suggestions for improvement.
+Visits are documented on a Governor Visit Form which details the visit, allowing Governors to inform fellow Governors on what they have learned during the visit, express what they have observed working well, whether anything needs clarification and any suggestions for improvement.

-All members of the Governing Body receive training and attend events run by external bodies; this allows us to keep up-to-date with our responsibilities with regard to the latest requirements and expectations, as well as local and national Best Practice.
-The impact of this training is that Governors have the skills to hold leaders to account or to better analyse data for example.
-Lists of training attended and scheduled are kept and maintained by the training governor.
+All members of the Local Governing Body receive training and attend events run by Ivy Learning Trust and external bodies; this allows us to keep up to date with our responsibilities with regard to the latest requirements and expectations, as well as local and national best practice.
+This training helps governors develop the information, knowledge and skills to hold leaders to account or to review the school’s performance